Clearlingo Editing and Proofreading

 Picture

-I always feel like the semicolon is one of the more sophisticated punctuation marks, and also that it scares people a little.
+I always feel like the semicolon is one of the more sophisticated punctuation marks.
+But that it also that it scares people a little.

 It tends to be used more in formal writing, but it has its place in fiction too.
 It can be very useful to subtly convey a relationship between two thoughts without using more words.